 The easiest way that I have found to roast hazelnuts is in the oven on a baking sheet.

 Spread the nuts our evenly in a single layer on a shallow baking sheet and roast in a preheated 350° oven.
-Roast for 15 minutes, remove the pan and stir the nuts around, working the ones from the outer edge of the pan to the center, and vice-versa.
+Roast for 15 minutes, remove the pan and stir the nuts around, working the ones from the outer edge of the pan to the center, and and from the center to the outer edge.
 Return to the oven and roast for an additional 15 minutes.

 Allow them to cool and store roasted nuts in zipper bags.
 They can be stored in the freezer to help keep them tasting fresh through the year.
 Use a standard nut cracker to break the shells so you can enjoy the flavor of your own home grown, fresh roasted hazelnuts!
 Be careful though, once you start eating them, it'll be hard to stop.